This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 Update (3/13/18): A federal appeals court upheld portions of Texas’ anti-immigrant SB4 law.
 The American Civil Liberties Union is challenging the law.

 What is SB4?

-SB4 is a Texas law that forces local governments and law enforcement agencies to do the work of federal immigration officers.
+SB4 is a Texas law that forces local governments and law enforcement agencies to cooperate with federal immigration officers.
 It punishes local officials who choose to prioritize their communities’ safety over the anti-immigrant agenda of politicians, diverts precious local resources away from communities to serve the needs of the federal government, corrodes public trust in law enforcement, and drives victims and witnesses of crime into the shadows, making everyone less safe.
 Sheriffs and police chiefs across the state strongly advised the legislature not to pass this awful law.
 Governor Abbott signed SB4 on May 7, 2017.

 What is the status of SB4?

 Cities and counties across the state challenged SB4 in federal court arguing that it was unconstitutional.
 On August 30, the court issued an order temporarily blocking the majority of SB4 from going into effect.
 The State of Texas immediately appealed the district court's preliminary injunction order to the 5th Circuit Court of Appeals and moved for an emergency stay of the order.
 After a hearing on September 22, 2017, in New Orleans, the 5th Circuit Court unblocked only the detainer mandate, leaving largely in place the injunction.
 On November 7, 2017, the Court of Appeals held a hearing on the full merits.
 On March 13, 2018, the Court of Appeals issued a ruling that unblocked most of the law, effectively allowing SB4 to go into effect.

 - Local officials can still make their own decisions about whether or when to assist in federal immigration enforcement, and will not face penalties for declining requests to assist with federal immigration agents.